 Robert Courts was elected as the Member of Parliament for Witney and West Oxfordshire in the by-election in October 2016, and has been proudly serving the area since that time.
 Since his election to Parliament, he has served on the Backbench Business Committee from 2016 to January 2018.
 Robert was made a Parliamentary Private Secretary for the Foreign and Commonwealth Office in January 2018; he resigned this role in July 2018.

-Robert supports a number of groups in Parliament, was elected to the chairmanship of the All Party Parliamentary Group for Small and Micro-businesses and has founded and chairs the APPG for Community Transport; he is also the Vice-Chair (RAF) for the APPG for the Armed Forces and for the APPG for Cycling.
+Robert supports a number of groups in Parliament, was elected to the chairmanship of the All Party Parliamentary Group for Small and Micro-businesses and has founded and chairs the APPG for Community Transport; he is also the Vice-Chair (RAF) of the APPG for the Armed Forces, the APPG for Aerospace, and the APPG for Cycling.

-Robert was re-elected in the General Election in 2017, increasing his majority to 21,000 votes in just 8 months.
+Robert was re-elected in the General Election in 2017, increasing his majority to 21,000 votes.

 Robert lives with his wife, Kathryn, and son in Bladon.

 Before his election to Parliament, Robert was a self-employed barrister for some twelve years.
 His practice, at 3 Paper Buildings in Oxford, focused primarily on personal injury and clinical negligence, with a trading standards prosecution specialism.
 Alongside his work at the Bar, Robert was elected as the District Councillor for The Bartons ward in 2014.
 Robert became Deputy Leader of West Oxfordshire District Council in 2016, standing down when he was elected to Parliament.
 He remained a District Councillor until May 2017, but donated his West Oxfordshire councillor's allowance for that period to the Our Bus Bartons local bus company.